 U-M Library maintains extensive collections to support the multidisciplinary study of religion.
-Library holdings cover all regions of the world and all historical periods, and are available in a variety of formats and languages.
+Library holdings cover most regions of the world and historical periods, and are available in a variety of formats and languages.
 This guide provides numerous resources for conducting research in religious studies.

 Working on a specific religious tradition, time period, or geography?
 You may find the following U-M Library research guides helpful as well

 To find books, start by searching our library catalog!